 Got it?
 Yeah, that is a lot of numbers to deal with.
 In fact, those numbers are actually at the minimum, although they generally don’t go too much higher.

 Knife Knowledge 101: The Rockwell Hardness Scale and Kitchen Knives

 Is G10 Better Than Micarta?

 When comparing G10 vs. Micarta, they are both very durable materials, making them good choices for kitchen knife handles.
-However, G10’s technical data is just a little higher than Micarta.
-So, G-10 is “technically” better than Micarta when it comes to strength and durability.
-Plus, the natural fibers in Micarta can discolor over time, which is another reason why we decided to go with G10.
+However, G10’s technical data is just a little higher than Micarta, which means it is technically a better choice when it comes to strength and durability.
+Plus, the natural fibers in Micarta can discolor over time, which is another reason we decided to go with G10.

 Micarta’s water resistance is slightly less due to the potential of moisture and liquid getting through the edges at points where the glue and fibers are gapped.
-Of course, that is minimal too.
-Furthermore, Micarta is a little bit more prone to scratches and dings, which may open the door to moisture as well.
+Of course, that is minimal too, however, Micarta is a little bit more prone to scratches and dings, which may open the door to moisture as well.

 As for designs, Micarta does have more opportunities since it is made from various fabrics and can have various cross fiber designs.
 But, if performance and durability is what you’re looking for, then G10 is the way to go!